C0DIC/c-string/README_EN.md

 [English](README_EN.md) [Русский](README.md)

-Header-only library for working with strings in C (not finished)
+Independent header-only library for working with strings in C (not finished)

+## Pros

+- Does not depend on any standard library (completely independent)
+- Can replace many standard libraries
+- Easy to use
+- Clear and concise names

 ## Quick start